-- We host our code on GitHub and connect with Travis CI.
-Travis CI will be triggered for code testing whenever there is a new pull request or change of master.
+- We host our code on GitHub and connect with Travis CI, which will be triggered for code testing whenever there is a new pull request or change of master.

 - After passing all tests, the CI server will notify about the integration results.
 We have integrated CI into Slack so we can receive notifications on Slack directly.
-Afterwards, either developer can fix bugs (if the test failed), or the code will be merged to the main repository (if it passes all tests).
+Afterwards, either the developer fixes bugs (if the test failed), or the code will be merged to the main repository (if it passes all tests).

-- For operation and monitoring, we will utilize error-tracking tools (e.g. Sentry or Crashlytics) to provide bugs/crashes alerts.
+- For operation and monitoring, we utilize error-tracking tools (e.g. Sentry or Crashlytics) to provide bug/crash alerts.

 - We use the portal of our own product, the serverless Skygear, to access server logs.

 deploymentto development environment per push.